isomerpages/govtech-im8/_catalog/Data Protection.md

 ### Control Statement

-Host systems classified as CONFIDENTIAL (CLOUD-ELIGIBLE), RESTRICTED, OFFICIAL-CLOSED or OFFICIAL-OPEN on Commercial Cloud hosting environments in GCC.
+Host systems classified as CONFIDENTIAL (CLOUD-ELIGIBLE), RESTRICTED, or OFFICIAL-CLOSED on Commercial Cloud hosting environments in GCC.

 ### Control Recommendations